Resource

-Enterprise Migration To AWS Yields Quick Cost Savings And A More Resilient Infrastructure
+Enterprise VMware Migration to AWS Yields a More Resilient Infrastructure

 Smitty’s Supply, Inc. is the largest privately owned and operated manufacturing distributor of custom oils and lubricants in the United States.
 Challenged with an opaque and out-of-support on-prem infrastructure and reeling after a ransomware attack, Smitty’s needed a dependable new infrastructure that it could trust for the future.
 Without deep cloud expertise in house, Smitty’s also required a hands-on cloud services partner able to spearhead its migration, perform ongoing cloud management, and provide effective in-depth training for internal personnel.
 On a tight two-month deadline, Mission completed Smitty’s migration of their Microsoft Windows workloads to AWS ahead of schedule and under budget, while also delivering training and equipping the enterprise with a transparent and resilient cloud infrastructure built for Smitty’s future.